Attendance Guidelines for Illness

 To report a communicable illness, please email firstname.lastname@example.org.

-Please do not send your child to school if any of these below symptoms or signs were present in the previous 24 hours:
+Please do not come to school if any of these symptoms/signs of illness listed below were present in the previous 24 hours:

 - Elevated temperature (100.4 F or greater)